sorooshsorkhani/sorooshsorkhani.github.io/_pages/about.md

 ## Research Interests
-My passion lies in harnessing the potential of machine learning to break barriers and tackle previously insurmountable challenges.
+My passion lies in harnessing the potentials of machine learning to break barriers and tackle previously insurmountable challenges.
 I am dedicated to delving into the profound applications of AI in critical real-world domains, including healthcare, biology, and autonomous driving.
 From my experiences, I have been particularly captivated by the realms of computer vision and natural language processing (NLP).
 However, my eagerness to learn and explore extends beyond these domains, as I am enthusiastic about diving into various other facets of machine learning.